SERUSEcode/ShowcaseSite/README.md

 # Main-showcase
-This will sho my skills for programming
+This will show my skills for programming